 When Was Chris Hemsworth Born?

-In the world of Hollywood, Chris Hemsworth is a name that needs no introduction.
-Known for his portrayal of Thor in the Marvel Cinematic Universe, Hemsworth has become one of the most recognizable and beloved actors of our time.
+In the world of Hollywood, there are certain actors who captivate audiences with their talent, charm, and good looks.
+One such actor is Chris Hemsworth, known for his portrayal of Thor in the Marvel Cinematic Universe.
 But when exactly was this Australian heartthrob born?

-After completing high school, Hemsworth began his acting career in Australia, appearing in various television shows and films.
-However, it wasn’t until 2011 that he gained international recognition with his breakthrough role as Thor in the Marvel film “Thor.”
-This marked the beginning of his meteoric rise to stardom.

-Since then, Hemsworth has reprised his role as Thor in multiple Marvel films, including “The Avengers” series and “Thor: Ragnarok.”
-His portrayal of the Norse god has garnered critical acclaim and has solidified his status as one of the most iconic superheroes in cinematic history.
+Hemsworth’s breakthrough role came in 2011 when he first portrayed the hammer-wielding superhero, Thor, in the Marvel film “Thor.”
+His portrayal of the Norse god quickly gained him international recognition and catapulted him to stardom.
+Since then, he has reprised the role in several other Marvel films, including “The Avengers” series and “Thor: Ragnarok.”

-In addition to his work in the Marvel universe, Hemsworth has also showcased his versatility as an actor in other genres.
-He has starred in action-packed blockbusters like “Snow White and the Huntsman” and “Extraction,” as well as comedic films such as “Ghostbusters” and “Vacation.”
+Aside from his role as Thor, Hemsworth has also showcased his acting prowess in a variety of other films.
+He has starred in action-packed blockbusters like “Snow White and the Huntsman” and “Blackhat,” as well as comedic roles in movies like “Ghostbusters” and “Vacation.”
+His versatility as an actor has allowed him to tackle a wide range of characters and genres, further solidifying his status as one of Hollywood’s leading men.

 Q: What is Chris Hemsworth’s full name?